Special Needs

 - Be taught to monitor their use of self-determination skills and discuss their progress regularly.

-- Have support in development of leadership skills.
+- Have support in the development of leadership skills.

 GOAL SETTING